danielgribel/hg-means/README.md

 `> make`

-`> ./hgmeans "DatasetPath" Pi_min N2 Evaluate [M]`
+`> ./hgmeans "Dataset_Path" Pi_min N2 Evaluate [M]`

 ### Example

 `> make`

-`> ./hgmeans "data/fisher.txt" 10 5000 0 2 5 10`
+`> ./hgmeans "data/iris.txt" 10 5000 0 2 5 10`

-This script executes HG-means algorithm for "fisher" dataset, with 10 solutions in population, a maximum of 5000 iterations, no external evaluation; and 2, 5 and 10 clusters.
+This script executes HG-means algorithm for "iris" dataset, with 10 solutions in population, a maximum of 5000 iterations, no external evaluation; and 2, 5 and 10 clusters.

 After the execution of the algorithm, output files will be saved in `/out` folder.

 ### Parameters of the algorithm

-`DatasetPath`: The path of dataset.
-Datasets should be placed in /data folder.
+`Dataset_Path`: The path of dataset.
+Datasets should be placed in `/data` folder.

 `Pi_min` (default=10): Population size.
 Determines the size of the population in the genetic algorithm.